unexist/blog/_drafts/nomad.md

 ## What is Nomad?

-[Nomad][] is a small and pluggable task scheduler and orchestrator from [HashiCorp][] and relies on plugins to run nearly anything - given that there is a proper task driver.
+[Nomad][] is a small and task scheduler and orchestrator from [HashiCorp][] and relies on plugins to run nearly anything - given that there is a proper task driver.

 There is an exhaustive list of provided task drivers like [Docker][], [Java][] or [fork/exec][]) to name a few and some of them are community-driven.